writethedocs/www/docs/conf/portland/2024/sponsor-expo.rst

 * **Hiring:** Companies that are hiring and can speak with attendees about work and available jobs.
 * **Products:** Companies that build products for docs folks, where attendees can learn more about what people are building.

-Write the Docs looks forward to facilitating constructive networking, connecting people with jobs and employers, and hearing more from our sponsors.
+Write the Docs looks forward to facilitating constructive networking, connecting people with jobs and employers, and hearing more from some of our sponsors.

 Schedule
 --------